wizdmio/wizdm/libs/elements/README.md

 </button>
 ```

+The avatar color defaults to gray when not specify.

 ## Icon

 The icon element extends the `mat-icon` component so you can freely mix up [material icons](https://material.io/tools/icons) and other registered collections such as [FontAwesome](https://fontawesome.com/icons):